jayeen28/falcon-boilerplate/README.md

       // Implement the functionality you need.
     }
     ```
+    `Note: In this boilerplate, all functions are connected to the Falcon class.
+This gives you access to various features, like I have accessed the db above.
+It also allows you to easily add new tools and functionalities to the Falcon class and access them globally.`

 ## Inject the service in the app
 Lastly For making the service available for your clients you have to inject that in the app.<br>